Guidance for UK businesses on rules for selling services to Germany.

-Find out when you will need to pay National Insurance in the UK or social security contributions in the UK, EU and EFTA countries.
+Find out if you need to pay National Insurance in the UK or social security contributions in Germany.

 Recognition of professional qualifications

 If you need to take action to secure the recognition of your professional qualification in Germany, these sources can help you:

-- NARIC, the information centre for the academic and professional recognition of qualifications
+- German NARIC, the information centre for the academic and professional recognition of qualifications

 - the German single point of contact, iXPOS